michal-finixio/exit-intent/README.md

 # Exit Intent (Desktop + Mobile)

-Exit intent detection script, including support of mobile and desktop.
+Exit intent detection script, including support of various triggers on mobile and desktop.

+Builds with `rollup` and `babel` to an IIFE to be included in the document. (`./dist/exit-intent.min.js`).

+Uses `is-touch-device` (https://www.npmjs.com/package/is-touch-device) to distinguish between desktop and mobile and `lodash-throttle` (https://www.npmjs.com/package/lodash.throttle) for event throttling.

 Loosely based on https://github.com/thebarty/exit-intent with additional functionality.